 TO WHOM IT MAY CONCERN: The purpose of this notice is to advise the public that the following request has been submitted for a Department of the Army (DA) emergency permit under the provisions of Section 404 of the Clean Water Act for the discharge of fill material into waters of the United States (U.S.) associated with the construction of a structural risk reduction measure at the Lake White Dam in response to the detection of significant seepage and numerous boils at the structure.
-The United States Army Corps of Engineers, Huntington District has initiated alternative permitting procedures in accordance with 33 CFR 325.2(e)(4).
+The U.S Army Corps of Engineers, Huntington District have implemented alternative permitting or special procedures in accordance with 33 CFR 325.2(e)(4) for processing this request.
 An “emergency” is a situation which would result in an unacceptable hazard to life, a significant loss of property, or an immediate, unforeseen, and significant economic hardship if corrective action requiring a permit is not undertaken within a time period less than the normal time needed to process the permit application under standard procedures.

 Ohio Department of Natural Resources (ODNR)

 Columbus, Ohio 43229

 Location of Work: The proposed project site is located adjacent to the Lake White Dam, southeast of the intersection of State Route 551 and State Route 104, in Waverly, Pike County, Ohio (39.098593, -83.016763).
 The project site is in the Pee Pee Creek watershed of the Scioto River, a traditional navigable water of the U.S. The project site is shown on the figure titled Project Location Map (Sheet 1).